 For years now, we’ve been witnessing the content marketing explosion.
 One of its main effects is that, today, all organizations are now publishers.
+But many don’t understand the importance of having a brand voice.
 The explosion is still growing, with the content marketing industry estimated to be worth $412 billion by 2021.

 However, marketing teams are often ill-equipped to be editors.
 In today’s fast-paced world of internet publishing, quantity is often prioritized over quality.
 And, as the amount of content on the internet grows, it becomes harder for your material to be found.

 Only the very best content rises to the top.
 For many organizations, the lack of editors and in-house writing staff means that it’s harder to generate that top-tier content.
-Without proper editorial training, marketing teams fall into the same mistakes over and over again with their content, such as:
+Without proper editorial training, and a consistent brand voice, marketing teams fall into the same mistakes over and over again with their content, such as:

 - Overly long sentences